 Malaga Cathedral organises Malaga Fair fireworks viewing from the rooftops.
-Tickets go on sale a week beforehand and in 2018, cost €25.
+Tickets go on sale a week beforehand and cost around €25.
 You can buy them online or at the ticket office in Bishop’s Palace, open 10am to 6pm.

 Pros: great view of Malaga port and the fireworks.

 Cons: it’s a steep climb up a lot of steps to get there.